Soldiers All: Synopsis

 In 1941, during the Second World War, 125,00 Canadians in uniform are in Great Britain as part of the Allied cause.
-Joining the military already in England, the 3rd Canadian Division in the largest convoy sailing from Canada, protected by protected by Royal Canadian Navy (RCN) corvettes and destroyers, has reached British shores.
+Joining the military already in England, the 3rd Canadian Division in the largest convoy sailing from Canada, protected by Royal Canadian Navy (RCN) corvettes and destroyers, has reached British shores.

 The Canadian presence in a nation at war takes on many forms.
 In London, where over 10,000 Canadians live and work despite the nightly blitz by Luftwaffe bombers, Londoners wake up and are greeted by a mobile canteen provided by McGill University in Montreal.
 At Canada House, the home of the High Commission of Canada in London, officials undertake consular, public affairs, political, trade and administrative functions.
 Each day, transatlantic cables are received and decoded at Canada House that set out the "orders-of-the-day".

 In intense training, the Canadian Active Force conducts joint artillery and infantry exercises that will ready the force for an offensive role overseas.
 Working with British regulars and militia, Canadian troops learn to use new weapons, such as the "Tommy gun".

 After having tallied nearly 100 Luftwaffe aircraft shot down in the Battle of Britain, Royal Canadian Air Force (RCAF) Hawker Hurricane fighter aircraft from No. 401 Squadron RCAF, based at RAF Croydon are on patrol over British skies.
 RCAF Armstrong Whitworth Whitley bombers are also taking the fight to the enemy as part of the RAF Bomber Command's night bombing campaign aimed at the heart of Axis-held Europe.

 Troops from the Canadian Army billeted locally are learning to adjust to a cultural divide, that is tempered by the kindness and warmth of their British hosts.
 In return for their hospitality, the townspeople are invited to a show, "Sultan Saturday Night, a dire drama of the Middle East" put on by Canadian soldiers, where ribald acts relieve the tensions of a populace at war.
 Other soldiers take part in messages that are relayed home from a broadcasting station in London.

 Back in Canada, the advanced training of cadet officers at the Royal Military College (RMC), Kingston, Ontario are vital to Canada's development of a strong fighting force.
 Akin to the British Army's initial officer training centre at Sandhurst and West Point in the United States, the RMC provides not only a thorough curriculum but also stresses leadership qualities for the next generation of military leaders.

 Another major contribution to the Allied war effort was in setting up the British Commonwealth Air Training Plan (BCATP) where training of the "boys down under", Australian and New Zealand airmen is taking place in Canada.
 The massive military aircrew training program created by the United Kingdom, Canada, Australia and New Zealand, was one of the single largest aviation training programs in history, responsible for training nearly half the pilots, navigators, bomb aimers, air gunners, wireless operators and flight engineers in Commonwealth service.